 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 Theory and Application of Feminist, Lesbigay, and Queer Studies – syllabus (PDF)

 (GEND 3000 / 3 credits / 45 class hours)

 The seminar presents an interdisciplinary look at selected topics in sexuality and gender.
-Topics include the LGBT (Lesbian, Gay, Bisexual and Transgender) movements, feminism in The Netherlands, sex education, sex work, sexual violence during conflict, marriage rights, and transgender issues.
+Topics include the LGBT (Lesbian, Gay, Bisexual and Transgender) movements, feminism in the Netherlands, sex education, sex work, LGBT education, same-sex marriage rights, and transgender issues.

 Migration, Gender, and Sexuality - syllabus (PDF)